Neutrino interactions in liquid scintillators including active-sterile neutrino mixing: Introduction

 In this work, we focus on the study of SN neutrino signals produced by inverse beta decays in a liquid scintillator and how they are affected by the inclusion of the oscillations and by the inclusion of a light sterile neutrino in the formalism.
-We have analyzed the effects of different mixing parameters in the $3+1$ scheme, upon some observables as well as the possibility of having sterile neutrinos in the initial composition.
+We have analyzed the effects of different mixing parameters in the $3+1$ scheme, upon some observables as well as the possibility of having sterile neutrinos in the initial composition, a possibility not addressed in previous works such as \cite{Tang:2020,Choubey:2006}.
 In addition, we have studied the adiabaticity of the transition between active and sterile $\nu$-species as a function of the mixing parameters and performed a statistical analysis in energy bins to find values for the unknown parameters of the model.

 This paper is organized as follows.
 In Sec. \ref{formalismo} we introduce the formalism needed to calculate SN neutrino fluxes and the neutrino interactions in liquid scintillators.
 In Sec. \ref{resultados}, we present and discuss the results of the calculation of the neutrinos fluxes, number of events and crossing probabilities when active-active and active-sterile neutrino oscillations are included in the formalism.
 The conclusions are drawn in Sec. \ref{conclusiones}.